 PROACTIVELY PROTECT YOUR HEART

 If the answer is yes to any of these questions and you’re age 30 or older, you should consider a heart screening.
 Regardless of how a risk develops, Arkansas Heart Hospital’s Keep the Beat program builds a complete profile of a patient’s heart health and what their risk factors may be.
 The program even goes beyond identifying risks and helps patients become proactive in protecting their heart health through extensive, detailed testing, nutrition counseling and more.
-And best of all – Keep the Beat is $99 and takes only an hour to complete.
+And best of all – Keep the Beat takes only an hour to complete.